-Nazlı Ilıcak was the first defendant to speak at the hearing.
-She repeated her previous defense statement and added: “I have never worked for Zaman newspaper or Samanyolu TV which were known to be owned by the Gulenist movement.
+Ilıcak was the first defendant to speak and presented a fiery defense.
+“I have never worked for Zaman newspaper or Samanyolu TV which were known to be owned by the Gulenist movement.
 I worked with Özgür Düşünce and Can Erzincan TV, which were both owned by Recep Aktaş.
 If those media outlets are somehow linked to Gulenists, then we should ask Recep Aktaş about it.”

-Ilıcak broke into tears during her defense statement and requested her acquittal: “Please end this unlawfulness now.
+She went on to note that she has applied for a hearing before the Constitutional Court, and that due to similarities between her case and that of Mehmet Altan, she expects the application to be successful.
+Ilıcak broke down in tears at the end of her statement.
+“Please end this unlawfulness now.
 Almost all columnists like me were released.
 There are Constitutional Court precedents for my case, regarding Alpay and Altan.
 I have not committed any crime.”

-Mehmet Altan criticised the prosecutor’s final opinion and asked: “Article 309 starts by stating 'the use of force and violence'.
+Mehmet Altan then rose to present his defense, during which he ferociously critiqued the prosecutor’s final opinion which alleges that the defendants violated Article 309 of the Turkish Criminal Code.
+“Article 309 starts by stating 'the use of force and violence'.
 Are we facing an understanding that considers writing and commenting as force and violence here?”
-He completed his defense statement by reading various paragraphs from the Constitutional Court and European Court of Human Rights (ECtHR) decisions which declared his application admissable and decided that his “right to personal freedom and safety” and “right to free expression and press” were violated.
+He completed his defense statement by reading various paragraphs from decisions of the Constitutional Court and European Court of Human Rights which declared that his “right to personal freedom and safety” and “right to free expression and press” were violated.

 İstanbul 26.
-High Criminal Court had sentenced Nazlı Ilıcak, Ahmet Altan, Mehmet Altan, Fevzi Yazıcı, Yakup Şimşek and Şükrü Turgut Özşengül to aggravated life in prison on 16 February 2018, whereas Murat Sanlıman was acquitted.
-Defendants were charged with "attempt to overthrow the constitutional order".
+High Criminal Court sentenced Nazlı Ilıcak, Ahmet Altan, Mehmet Altan, Fevzi Yazıcı, Yakup Şimşek and Şükrü Turgut Özşengül to aggravated life in prison on 16 February 2018.
+Murat Sanlıman was acquitted.
+The defendants were charged with "attempt to overthrow the constitutional order".

 Defense lawyers appealed the verdict and brought the case before İstanbul Regional Court 2.
 Chamber. İstanbul 2.
-Regional Court released defendant Mehmet Altan on 18 June 2018, after both the Constitutional Court (decision dating back to 11 January) and European Court of Human Rights (decision dating back to 20 March) decided that his right to freedom and security was violated.
+Regional Court released defendant Mehmet Altan from detention on 18 June 2018, after both the Constitutional Court and European Court of Human Rights decided that his right to freedom and security was violated.